 Hong Kong can be a paradise for dogs and dog-loving families!
 From beaches and hiking to doggie massage and training…we’ve got you covered!
-Read on for the Little Steps Guide to caring for and enjoying time with your pup!
-We also include key information such as adoption options, top vets around Hong Kong, and more.
+Read on for the Little Steps Guide to caring for and enjoying time with your dog!
+We also include key information such as adoption options, dog-friendly restaurants, top vets, walkers around Hong Kong, and more.

 Ready to welcome a dog into your home for the whole family to enjoy?
 Adopt a pup through HKPaws, HK Dog Rescue, Lamma Animal Welfare Centre, Catherine's Puppies, or Sai Kung's HK Rescue Puppies.
 Or head to Whiskers N Paws in Aberdeen for their fun Adoption Days every Sunday from 2-5.
 Still on the fence?
 Foster a dog through Lifelong Animal Protection (LAP) or dog-sit through Royal Pets…we’re sure you’ll fall in love!

 A healthy dog is a happy dog!
 Visit the Hong Kong SPCA’s website for information on training, a complete list of vets in the area, as well as details on their well-known mobile clinics.
 For wellness, surgery and advanced medicine head over to North Point Animal Hospital, a fully equipped veterinary animal hospital in Hong Kong with the capability to provide a range of diagnostic, therapeutic, and surgical treatments.
 For something easy and relaxing for Rover, have the vet come to you!
 Vet2Pet, Creature Comforts, and Home Vet all do housecalls....perfect for busy families!